Job Opening: Development Director – Indianapolis, IN

 - Assist with the planning and implementation of campaign committee meetings and the development of the campaign calendar.

 - Establish and manage relations with volunteers, conducting initial orientation, outlining goals and objectives for each committee.

-- Train and monitor the progress of all volunteer activities, maintaining constant communication, written and oral, on a weekly basis leading to fundraising events.
+- Train and monitor the progress of all volunteer activities, maintaining constant communication as part of fundraising support to volunteers.